BII-Lab/Yeti-Project/doc/charter-yeti-phase2.md

 * Solicit input from Yeti community to identify technical issues and concerns of centralized DNS root, determine solutions or workarounds to those issues.
 * Solicit discussions and documentation of the issue and opportunities in Yeti Root operation in IPv6-only network, and of the resulting innovations.
 * Develop guidelines for the operation of Yeti Testbed and services and for the administration of Yeti root zone.
-* Provide a good platform of communication and coordination from different stockholders in th scope of DNS and Root
+* Provide a good platform of communication and coordination from different stockholders in the scope of DNS and Root

-It worthwhile to confirm again that Yeti is a live testbed not for production network.
-And Yeti is NEVER providing alternate name space.
+It is worth confirming again that Yeti is a live testbed not for production network.
+And Yeti is **NEVER providing alternate name space**.

 ## Research Challenges